precice/precice/tools/solverdummies/python/README.md

 # Compilation

-Don't forget to build the python bindings!
+Don't forget to build the Python bindings!
 See `precice/src/precice/bindings/python` for instructions

 # Run